 Select the Email tab in the Options window.
 In this section, you can set email options for the Send Email action.

 Enter the default email title into the Default message subject field.
 Likewise, enter the message into the Default message body field.
 You can also use macros (macros are described in the Operations with actions - Adding new action section).

 Emails are sent via an SMTP server

-Specify the SMTP server network address and – optionally – a port number (port 25 is used by default) into the SMTP server and Port fields respectively.
-If the SMTP server requires authorization, tick the Server requires an authorization box, and enter the username and password into the Login and Password fields respectively.
+Specify the SMTP server network address, select the Security level (SSL/TLS, STARTTLS or none) and the Port number.
+If the SMTP server requires authorization, tick the Server requires an authorization box and enter the username and password into the Login and Password fields respectively.

-Authorization types AUTH PLAIN, AUTH LOGIN and TLS/STARTTLS are supported.
+Authentication methods AUTH PLAIN, AUTH LOGIN, AUTH CRAM-MD5 and AUTH DIGEST-MD5 are supported.